Deconstructing Superintelligence: Identity, Self-Modification and Diff\'erance: Discussion and conclusion

 \section{Discussion and conclusion}

-We have argued that self-modification, routinely stipulated as constitutive of artificial superintelligence, requires a structure outside the modifying operation---a \emph{supplement} in Derrida's sense---and that when the scope of self-modification extends to this supplement, the classical self-referential construction it sustained collapses.
+We have argued that self-modification, routinely stipulated as constitutive of artificial superintelligence, requires a structure outside the modifying operation - a \emph{supplement} in Derrida's sense - and that when the scope of self-modification extends to this supplement, the classical self-referential construction it sustained collapses.
 The operator formalism of Sections~\ref{sec:operator}--\ref{sec:setup} makes this structural: the supplement is identified with the commutant of the update operator $\hat U$, a unifying projector is an idempotent in that commutant, and strong self-modification is the regime in which no such projector exists unconditionally.
-The expansion theorem shows non-commutation between update and discrimination propagates to any self-representation built from the discrimination apparatus; the Jacobi corollary restricts unifying supplements to projectors commuting with $[\hat U,\hat D]$; the liar paradox is the rank-one instance of the same commutator collapse, avoided classically by a linguistic supplement.
-Class $\mathbf{A}$ executes the collapse at system scale, and the diagonal of Corollary~\ref{cor:diag}.
-In this sense, Class $\mathbf{A}$ systems are the Liar writ large.
+The expansion theorem shows non-commutation between update and discrimination propagates to any self-representation built from the difference operator; the Jacobi corollary restricts unifying supplements to projectors commuting with $[\hat U,\hat D]$; and the liar paradox is the rank-one instance of the same commutator collapse, avoided classically by a linguistic supplement.
+Class $\mathbf{A}$ executes the collapse at system scale through the diagonal of Corollary~\ref{cor:diag}.
+In this sense, class $\mathbf{A}$ systems are the liar writ large.
 The consequences of heightened self-modification for superintelligent system identity are noteworthy.
-Further reserach may examine how identity claims about such systems cannot be read as unconditional predicates of the system itself; they are potentially relative, contingent on which supplement a frame fixes as unifying.
-For superintelligent systems exhibiting strong self-modification, this means that the certainty upon which its values, objectives, commitments - and even its own sense of self-identity and its own boundaries - are potentially problematised by its capacity for self-referential modification.
+Further research may examine how identity claims about such systems cannot be read as unconditional predicates of the system itself.
+They are relative, contingent on which supplement a frame fixes as unifying.
+This is analogously the operator-algebraic form of Derrida's claim that there is no master-name \cite{derrida1982differance}: no single $\Pi$ fixes identity unconditionally, and each unifying $\Pi$ a frame selects is displaced at the next application of $\hat U$.
+For superintelligent systems exhibiting strong self-modification, this means that the certainty upon which its values, objectives, commitments - and even its own sense of self-identity and its own boundaries - rely are potentially problematised by its capacity for strong self-modification.